ecoinvent/ecoinvent-topology/docs/index.rst

 | Tyumen'       | Yamal-Nenets             | Yevrey      |                 |
 +---------------+--------------------------+-------------+-----------------+

 .. note:: The definition of ``Europe`` and ``Asia`` have changed in version 2.0, to match Russian federal subject borders.
-In version 1.0, ``Europe`` also included parts of Kazakhstan, Azerbaijan, Georgia, and Turkey - these countries are now completely inside ``Asia``.
+In version 1.0, ``Europe`` also included parts of Kazakhstan, Azerbaijan, Georgia, and Türkiye - these countries are now completely inside ``Asia``.

 .. note:: Both ``Europe`` and ``Europe, UN Region`` include all of Spain, including the Canary Islands and a few small exclaves in Africa.